-Heathrow's controversial third runway blocked by court ruling, in major win for climate campaigners
+Climate activists just blocked plans to expand Heathrow, one of the world's biggest airports

 The decision could scupper plans to expand one of the world's busiest airports, and was celebrated on the court's steps on Thursday by a number of climate groups that had brought the legal action against the UK's Transport Secretary.

-The court did not rule on the legality of a third runway itself, and Heathrow said it would appeal at the Supreme Court.
+The court did not rule on the legality of a third runway itself, and Heathrow said it would appeal at the Supreme Court -- but the British government said it would not contest the verdict.

-But the ultimate decision over whether to fight for the project will lie with Prime Minister Boris Johnson, who has long opposed the idea and once said he would "lie down in front of the bulldozers" to stop it going ahead.
+The ultimate decision over whether to fight for a third runway lies with Prime Minister Boris Johnson, who has long opposed the idea and once said he would "lie down in front of the bulldozers" to stop it going ahead.

 "We have not found that a national policy statement supporting this project is necessarily incompatible with the United Kingdom's commitment to reducing carbon emissions and mitigating climate change under the Paris Agreement, or with any other policy the Government may adopt or international obligation it may undertake," the judges wrote in their ruling.